Freddd13/music-separation-gui/README.md

 # Note
 ## CPU or GPU is being used?
 After press the run button, check out the console message.
-If it displays "use cuda for separation" and your GPU type, the GPU is being used.
+If it displays "using cuda for separation" and your GPU type, the GPU is being used.
 Otherwise it is CPU.

 ## GUI only
 It's recommended to use the installer.
-If you have already got torch 1.7.1's gpu environment installed on your Windows PC or just want to use the gui, you can clone this repo to use in your environment.
+If you have already got torch 1.7.1's gpu environment installed on your Windows PC or just want to use the gui, you can clone this repo to use it in your environment.

-Remember to delete the torch-related packages in the requirements.txt (torch==1.7.1+cu110 torchvision==0.8.2+cu110 torchaudio==0.7.2)
+**Remember to delete the torch-related packages in the requirements.txt** (torch==1.7.1+cu110 torchvision==0.8.2+cu110 torchaudio==0.7.2)